Welcome to Malmesbury Squadron Air Training Corps

 Commanding Officers Foreword

-The Air Training Corps (ATC or sometimes referred to as ‘Air Cadets’) offers an incredible range of activities and training for young people from 12 years upwards.
+The Air Training Corps (ATC or ‘Air Cadets’) offers an incredible range of activities and training for young people from 12 years old and school year 8 upwards.

-Malmesbury (992) Squadron has a dedicated team of Commissioned and Civilian instructors who hold qualifications in many different areas, allowing us to run all kinds of activities – from adventure training and the Duke of Edinburgh Award Scheme, to live rifle firing, clay target shooting and radio training, from fieldcraft to foot drill, Sport up to a national level or just a local area 5 a side tournament.
+Malmesbury (992) Squadron has a dedicated team of Commissioned Officers, Non-Commissioned Officers, and Civilian instructors who hold qualifications in many different areas, allowing us to run all kinds of activities – from adventure training and the Duke of Edinburgh Award Scheme, to live rifle firing, clay target shooting, radio training, fieldcraft, first aid, and foot drill.

-Air Cadets can also achieve individual qualifications - Duke of Edinburgh’s Awards, National Navigation Awards, and BTEC qualifications in aviation and Public Services, however, the most important things a Cadet will gain are life skills - leadership, teamwork, communication, problem solving, public speaking and perhaps most importantly integrity and self-discipline.
+Air Cadets can also achieve individual qualifications - Duke of Edinburgh’s Awards, National Navigation Awards, and BTEC qualifications.
+However, the most important things a cadet will gain are life skills - leadership, teamwork, communication, problem solving, public speaking and perhaps most importantly integrity and self-discipline.